Why Would FHA Not Approve a Home for Financing?

 4. It’s a vacation or investment property.

-But the secondary residence being purchased cannot “be a vacation home or be otherwise used primarily for recreational purposes.”
-(Source: HUD Handbook 4000.1)
+But in all cases, the secondary residence being purchased cannot “be a vacation home or be otherwise used primarily for recreational purposes,” according to HUD guidelines.
+This program is primarily designed to support homeownership, rather than rental income.